fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-and it would import past for you automatically.
+It would take a file like this and a single command and it would import past for you automatically.

 *ADVANCE*